lolwww/azure-ubuntu-assesment/README.md

 The runbook outputs:

 - A summary of the security update status for each Ubuntu VM.
-- A list of packages that require updates, categorized by their availability (standard updates, ESM updates, etc.).
+- A list of packages that require updates, categorized by their availability.
 - Aggregated statistics on the number of VMs compliant, non-compliant, and not applicable for updates.

 ## Contributing

-We welcome contributions and suggestions to improve this runbook.
  Please feel free to submit issues or pull requests to the repository.

 ## Example output
 The result you can see is like this: